-Get Ahead of Stroke is a national public education and advocacy campaign designed to improve systems of care for stroke patients.
+The Get Ahead of Stroke® campaign is a national public education and advocacy campaign designed to improve systems of care for stroke patients.
 Founded in 2016 by the Society of NeuroInterventional Surgery (SNIS), today the campaign is supported by a coalition of organizations with the goal of securing the best possible outcomes for stroke patients by driving policy change and public awareness nationwide.

-GET AHEAD OF STROKE CAMPAIGN ADVOCACY OVERVIEW
+GET AHEAD OF STROKE® CAMPAIGN ADVOCACY OVERVIEW

 Every 40 seconds, someone in the United States experiences a stroke.
-Tragically, nearly 150,000 Americans lose their lives each year to this illness.
-Among those who do survive, between 15% and 30% of them will remain paralyzed for the rest of their lives.
+Tragically, nearly 150,000 Americans lose their lives each year to this illness, and it is a leading cause of serious long-term disability.